-The approved mixed residential development features a compact design, while preserving and enhancing the natural environment.
-The building setbacks for the three housing types were previously discussed in Finding 6.
-The setbacks for the attached dwelling units are comparable to the standards found in the prior Zoning Ordinance for townhouses in residential base zones.
-In addition, where applicable, the approved development will conform to the requirements of the Landscape Manual to ensure compatibility with abutting properties.
+The proposed mixed residential development features a compact design, while preserving and enhancing the natural environment.
+The building setbacks for the proposed three housing types were previously discussed in Finding 6.
+The setbacks proposed for the attached dwelling units are comparable to the standards found in the prior Zoning Ordinance for townhouses in residential base zones.
+In addition, where applicable, the proposed development will conform to the requirements of the Landscape Manual to ensure compatibility with abutting properties.